wso2/docs-ei/en/micro-integrator/docs/use-cases/tutorials/file-processing.md

 This example uses a CSV smooks library.

-1. You can find the CSV smooks library `milyn-smooks-csv-1.2.4.jar` in the attached `sample.zip` archive.
+1. You can find the CSV smooks library `milyn-smooks-csv-1.2.4.jar` and the `groovy-all-1.1-rc-1.jar` in the attached `sample.zip` archive.
 You can find the file in the `SAMPLE_HOME/lib` directory.
 2. Copy the library to the `MI_HOME/repository/components/lib` directory.
 3. Configure a local entry as follows.
 For information on how to add a local entry, see [this link](https://docs.wso2.com/display/EI650/Working+with+Local+Registry+Entries).
 This local entry will be used to refer to the smooks configuration saved in the `SAMPLE_HOME/resources/smooks-config.xml` file.